 In the high turnover, consumerism focused world in which we live, the idea of professional leather or vinyl furniture repair can be commonly misunderstood if not totally disregarded.
 Often, when a piece of furniture is damaged, stained or broken, the owner may continue to live with it in that condition, attempt to repair it themselves, or simply throw it away and buy something new.
 Whilst these options may be suitable for inexpensive furniture, they are often not options for expensive pieces, permanently installed or custom made pieces, or pieces with sentimental history.
 Damage to furniture doesn’t have to spell its demise.
-Surface repairs can be professionally undertaken to restore the leather and vinyl furniture back to new.
+Surface and internal repairs can be professionally undertaken to restore the leather and vinyl furniture back to new.

 Many people also tend to associate professional furniture repair services exclusively with home furniture, not realising the possibilities for leather and vinyl repairs extend to everything from car seats and door cards, boat seats and finishings, to medical and gym equipment and from restaurant seating to office furniture.
 The great news is that leather and vinyl furniture repair is just the start of the extensive skill set that The Leather Doctor professionals are able to offer customers across Australia.